codepr/webcrawler-from-scratch/chapter1/fetcher.md

 ## Parsing HTML documents

 So we move on writing some basic unit tests to define the behavior we expect from these two parts, starting with the HTML parser.
+The core feature we want to implement is a function that ingests an HTML document and return all the links it finds.

 *Note: After a brief search I found out that GoQuery by PuerkitoBio is the easiest and most handy library to parse HTML contents offering a jquery-like